jaywryan/worker-node-metering/README.md

 The purposes of this repository is to refine the the `cluster-cpu-capacity` [Report](https://github.com/kube-reporting/metering-operator/blob/master/Documentation/reports.md) and only pull out the worker nodes for purposes of subscription managment.

-Guidance from [writing-custom-queries](https://github.com/kube-reporting/metering-operator/blob/master/Documentation/writing-custom-queries.md) was used to create this report.
+Guidance from [writing-custom-queries](https://github.com/kube-reporting/metering-operator/blob/master/Documentation/writing-custom-queries.md) in the [metering-operator](https://github.com/kube-reporting/metering-operator) project was used to create this report.

 The queries that are used for that report have been duplicated and modified to only pull the worker node data from Prometheus.